 We'll keep you unplugged but well connected, whatever your requirements.
-Our Wi-Fi family for embedded systems designers includes a broad portfolio of state-of the art low-power Wi-Fi and Wi-Fi/ZigBee IP chips and modules, embedded and serial to Wi-Fi software, as well as complete solutions and application development kits.
+Our Wi-Fi family for embedded systems designers includes a broad portfolio of state-of the art low-power Wi-Fi and Wi-Fi/Thread chips and modules, embedded and serial to Wi-Fi software, as well as complete solutions and application development kits.

-The newest member of our family is the GS2000, the industry’s first Wi-Fi/ZigBee IP chip.
-This smart combination makes it possible, for example, for a device to talk to smart meters using ZigBee IP while also talking to a wide variety of appliances and other devices in a home area network using Wi-Fi.
-With the GS2000, device and appliance manufacturers no longer have to design for one or the other protocols, but can use the same SOC to develop a design that supports either ZigBee IP and/or Wi-Fi, with IPv4 or IPv6, all in the same product—at no additional cost.
+The newest member of our family is the GS2000, the industry’s first Wi-Fi/Thread chip.
+This smart combination makes it possible, for example, for a device to talk to smart meters using Thread while also talking to a wide variety of appliances and other devices in a home area network using Wi-Fi.
+With the GS2000, device and appliance manufacturers no longer have to design for one or the other protocols, but can use the same SOC to develop a design that supports either Thread and/or Wi-Fi, with IPv4 or IPv6, all in the same product—at no additional cost.

-By incorporating the two standards (Wi-Fi and ZigBee), which support both IPv4 and IPv6 devices, the GS2000 extends IP connectivity everywhere.
+By incorporating the two standards (Wi-Fi and Thread), which support both IPv4 and IPv6 devices, the GS2000 extends IP connectivity everywhere.
 Wi-Fi brings local connectivity to the smartphone and remote connectivity through the Internet.
 It leverages the extensive installed base of Wi-Fi access points as well as hotspots.
-ZigBee IP extends the reach of IP to more battery operated devices, through the use of smaller channelization and meshing.
+Thread extends the reach of IP to more battery-operated devices, through the use of smaller channelization and meshing.

-The GS2000 is a highly integrated System on a Chip (SoC) containing multi-standard RF as well as both 802.11b/g/n and 802.15.4 PHY/MAC functionality, dual ARM® Cortex® -M3 processors, networking stack and services, large memory size and multimode capabilities including support for Station/Client Mode, Limited Access Point, Wi-Fi Direct™, and Wi-Fi Direct with concurrent mode.
-It offers “best-in-class” RF performance, throughput and features while further improving GainSpan’s lead in low power consumption and comprehensive network stack and services.
+The GS2000 is a highly integrated System on a Chip (SoC) containing multi-standard RF as well as 802.11b/g/n PHY/MAC functionality, dual ARM® Cortex®® -M3 processors, networking stack and services, large memory size and multimode capabilities including support for Station/Client Mode, Limited Access Point, Wi-Fi Direct™, and Wi-Fi Direct with concurrent mode.
+It offers "best-in-class" RF performance, throughput and features while further improving GainSpan’s lead in low-power consumption and comprehensive network stack and services.

 In addition to the GS2000 family, GainSpan also offers the low power GS1011 Wi-Fi SoC and IEEE 802.11b, 802.11b/g/n and 802.11a/b/g/n dual-band certified modules.
 Our module families eliminate the cost and complexity typically associated with adding Wi-Fi, while delivering low power.
 Designers can add Wi-Fi connectivity to any 8 – 32 bit microcontroller—quickly and easily.